Skip to main content

 After consultation with the child's attorney, GAL, or CASA, the agency is to file an appeal for benefits unless doing so is contrary to the child's best interest or the agency lacks the necessary information to support an appeal after making reasonable efforts to obtain it.

-(G) When is an agency to complete the actions listed in paragraphs (H) through (O) of this rule?
+(G) When is an agency to complete the actions listed in paragraphs (H) to (O) of this rule?

-An agency is to complete the actions listed in paragraphs (H) through (O) when it is the representative payee of the child's benefit(s).
+An agency is to complete the actions listed in paragraphs (H) to (O) of this rule when it is the representative payee of the child's benefit(s).

 (H) Can an agency use a child's federal or state benefits to pay for the child's care?